lyviddev/Grammaphone-Bomb/README.md

-# Grammaphone-Bomb
+# Gramophone-Bomb
 Introducing...
-A GRAMMAPHONE BOMB!!!
+A GRAMOPHONE BOMB!!!